 In many social service agencies, home visits are a part of the social worker's role.
 In some agencies, agency cars and/or mileage reimbursement are available.
-In others, it is not.
+In others, agency cars and/or reimbursement are not available.
 Students may be required to use their personal cars for agency work and home visits during the course of field placement.
 Students should check with their insurance company to be sure that they have appropriate coverage.
 Just as in a typical course there are costs for books and materials, field placement students may incur costs related to driving to and from placement and to field agency visits.
-Some agencies reimburse these costs and some do not.